Skip to content

 Trendy spellings

 Using a z or an x to make a business name seem modern and trendy (or just different from the numerous correctly spelled versions) is also commonplace now.
-The choir I sing in is called Local Vocalz, and the cat shelter from which we rehomed our cat is Lonely Pawz, to name two I know well.
-(Lonely Pawz are always keen to find good homes for their rescued cats, by the way, and people with good voices are most welcome to contact Local Vocalz!)
+A choir I sang in is called Local Vocalz, and the cat shelter from which we rehomed our cat is Lonely Pawz, to name two I know well.
+(Lonely Pawz are always keen to find good homes for their rescued cats, by the way, and people with good voices in West Cornwall are most welcome to contact Local Vocalz!)
 But you can find them in search engines if you spell them with the z’s, which is the point.

 Sometimes when I write to people to explain my services, I joke about spotting speeling mistaikes, and leave them to laugh, hopefully.